FOREX-Swiss franc soars after SNB drops cap on currency

 rising 3 basis points.

-investors picked it as their haven of choice in 2010 and 2011
+picked it as their haven of choice in 2010 and 2011 from the

 The prospect of outright money-printing by the European